 When I was in college I always assumed I’d eventually get some non-music job; majoring in music was just a logical extension of what I’d done with my life to that point.
 I’d told my violin professor that I’d never consider teaching, and I had so little experience with kids that I was sure I didn’t get along with them.
 But during my senior year a pianist classmate of mine suggested I spend Saturdays at the music store with him, teaching private lessons, just for some fun money.
 The coordinator who placed students with teachers was another classmate of ours.
 I told her that I’d be willing to teach age 10 and up, and no beginners.
 So I showed up that first Saturday of fall semester and my first student was a 5-year-old beginner.

 I took a spring break trip that year to check out the South by Southwest music festival, and fell in love with Austin – a place where I could play classical music AND join a band (or several), and where students’ parents might support that without midwestern judgement.
 Upon return for my last few weeks of college I sent resumes to all the music schools in Austin, expressing my intent to start my Suzuki training and work with young beginners.
 Margaret Perry at the Armstrong Community Music School gave me a chance, and I built a studio on pure youthful energy.
-At one point parents of beginners took a 6-week group course with full-size violins before their kids were allowed to start lessons.
+At one point parents of beginners took a 6-week group course with full-size violins before their kids started lessons.
 Then kids took a private lesson and a group lesson every week, the ideal Suzuki model.
 Some of those kids grew up to be music majors themselves.

 These days most parents don’t want that sort of buy-in, and I don’t blame them.
 My teaching/performing balance changed as well, including touring with one of my bands for a month at a time.
 How could I expect parents and kids to be all in when I’m frequently out?
 I started teaching more private lessons to middle schoolers during their orchestra class time, never even meeting the parents.
 I moved to the ‘burbs and began working in a district that paid me directly to work with kids who’d never had the resources for private lessons, rather than receiving payment from the students’ parents.